-- Courteous, professional assistance in taking assault reports and providing assistance to a victim/survivor with her safety and wellbeing in mind. - Payment for a sexual assault examination either through the Haven Rape Crisis Center or SGMC. - Counseling services are available for a victim at the time of reporting or anytime following an assault.
-They also can assist a student with student related matters such as working with Student Affairs or Housing. - University police are active participants in the Lowndes County Sexual Assault Response Team (SART).
-The department follows a strict protocol in assisting a sexual assault victim, taking reports, notifying the Haven sexual assault advocate, transporting the victim for medical services (unless an ambulance is needed) through the Haven and follow-up services as needed. - > Student Affairs is available to assist a victim with services such as room reassignment, working with faculty to assist with the student's schedule or missed classes, and if necessary assistance with withdrawal from school.
+- ➤ Courteous, professional assistance in taking assault reports and providing assistance to a victim/survivor with her/his safety and well-being in mind. - > Payment for a sexual assault examination either through the Haven Rape Crisis Center or SGMC. - ➤ Counseling services are available for a victim at the time of reporting or anytime following an assault.
+They also can assist a student with student related matters such as working with Student Affairs or Housing. - ➤ University Police is an active participant in the Lowndes County Sexual Assault Response Team (SART).
+The department follows a strict protocol in assisting a sexual assault victim, taking reports, notifying the Haven sexual assault advocate, transporting the victim for medical services (unless an ambulance is needed) through the Haven and follow-up services as needed. - > Student Affairs is available to assist a victim with services such as room reassignment, working with faculty to assist with the student's schedule or missed classes, and if necessary assistance with withdrawal from school. - ➤ The Title IX Coordinator can assist a student with resources and filing complaints.